Scanning acoustic microscope: C-SAM versus other techniques

-Physic Principle
+Physical principle

 The technique makes use of the high penetration depth of acoustic waves to image the internal structure of the specimen.
 So, in scanning acoustic microscopy either reflected or transmitted acoustic waves are processed to analyze the internal features.
 When the acoustic wave propagates though the sample it may be scattered, absorbed or reflected at media interfaces.
 Thus, the technique registers the echo generated by the acoustic impedance (Z) contrast between two materials.

 Scanning acoustic microscopy works by directing focused sound from a transducer at a small point on a target object.
 Sound hitting the object is either scattered, absorbed, reflected (scattered at 180°) or transmitted (scattered at 0°).
 It is possible to detect the scattered pulses travelling in a particular direction.
 A detected pulse informs of the presence of a boundary or object.
 The `time of flight' of the pulse is defined as the time taken for it to be emitted by an acoustic source, scattered by an object and received by the detector, which is usually coincident with the source.
 The time of flight can be used to determine the distance of the inhomogeneity from the source given knowledge of the speed through the medium.

 Based on the measurement, a value is assigned to the location investigated.
 The transducer (or object) is moved slightly and then insonified again.
 This process is repeated in a systematic pattern until the entire region of interest has been investigated.
 Often the values for each point are assembled into an image of the object.
 The contrast seen in the image is based either on the object's geometry or material composition.
 The resolution of the image is limited either by the physical scanning resolution or the width of the sound beam (which in turn is determined by the frequency of the sound).